Sadman1036/Retail-Company-Revenue-Using-SQL/README.md

 # Online-Retail-Company-Sales-Analysis-Using-SQL

 ### Objective :
-The objective of the entire analysis is to gain insights into the product performance, customer satisfaction, and market influence of brands by analyzing sales data, product ratings, and brand information
+The objective of the entire analysis is to gain insights into the product performance, customer satisfaction, and market influence of brands by analyzing sales data, product ratings, and associated brands

 ## Questions and SQL Statements Used :
 SQL functions that I used in this project: